Microsoft scores a bizarre own goal with latest Teams update

 To utilize the new functionality, Teams users running the latest preview build can simply right-click a message and select “Reply”.
 And the feature should roll out to regular users in the near future.

-Inexplicably, however, quoted replies functionality in Teams applies to one-on-one, group and meeting chats only and so cannot be used in group channels.
+Inexplicably, however, quoted replies functionality in Teams applies only to one-on-one chats, and so cannot be used in group channels.

 A missed opportunity